 Medieval & Early Modern Studies offers a multidisciplinary approach to European cultures and civilizations from late Antiquity (c.
 500) to the beginnings of the Enlightenment (c.
 1750).
-The major incorporates materials and methodologies from the fields of English, history, art, music, philosophy, religion, classical studies and foreign language.
-Students in the program have considerable flexibility in the design and focus of their courses of study.
+The major incorporates materials and methodologies from the fields of English, History, Art History, Music, Philosophy, Religion, Classical Studies and Foreign Language.
+Students in the program have considerable flexibility in the design and focus of their courses of study, which they plan together with their academic advisor.

 Courses appropriate for prospective majors